-You will need a temporary event notice (TEN) If you plan to provide 'regulated entertainment' to the public or to members of your PTA.
+Otherwise, you will need a temporary event notice (TEN) If you plan to provide ‘regulated entertainment’ to the public or to members of your PTA.
 Showing a film to a paying audience to make a profit is classed as regulated entertainment even if the profit is for charity.

 You will also need a licence if you plan to sell alcohol at your event.
 Contact your local authority to arrange a TEN.

 Can anyone help us set up a film club at the school?

 The charity Into Film helps schools set up clubs that provide young people with the chance to watch, discuss and review a diverse range of films – feeding their imagination and nurturing their social and intellectual development.
 Free to state schools and academies, and offering industry visits, live webcasts and a weekly ‘review of the week’ competition, Into Film is a great way to boost vocational aspirations and inspire reluctant writers.
 Members of Into Film will still need to check they are covered by the right licences.

 When might a licence NOT be required at a school?